traderinteractive/filter-php/README.md

   result.
 The `required` value does not affect `default` behavior.
 * `error` defines a custom error message to be returned if the value fails filtering.
 Within the error string, `{value}` can be used as a placeholder for the value that failed filtering.
+* `returnOnNull` defines whether the filter should continue on null values or return null when it is found in the filter chain.
+The default for this option is `false`

 The rest of the specification for the field are the filters to apply.